ioanniswd/uplambda/README.md

 A user with permissions for AWS Lambda and API Gateway to be able to update Lambda code and version, and update API Gateway permissions and stage variables.
 You will be prompted for user's credentials from AWS IAM.

 ## Conventions

+Uplambda must be ran from a directory which has an `index.js` and a `package.json` file, along with the `node_modules` if any are installed.

 There are certain attributes in package.json that are required to handle versions and permissions.
 If not found, they are initialized as empty when running `uplambda`.
 When running `uplambda` (uploading to `$LATEST`/`dev`) those attributes are not required, but no permissions will be added if `api` attribute is not found or empty.
 Also if `no_api` attribute in package.json is set to `true`, api attributes are ignored.